sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

 A more advanced coloring technique called **bicoloring** allows combining forward and reverse modes, because the recovery of the Jacobian leverages both columns (JVPs) and rows (VJPs) <d-cite key="hossainComputingSparseJacobian1998"></d-cite> <d-cite key="colemanEfficientComputationSparse1998"></d-cite>.

-Figure 19 shows bicoloring on a toy example in which all rows and columns are non-orthogonal.
+Figure 19 shows bicoloring on a toy example in which no pair of columns or rows is structurally orthogonal.
-Materializing the Jacobian would either take $5$ JVPs in forward-mode or $4$ VJPs in reverse mode.
+Even with ASD, the Jacobian computation would require $5$ JVPs in forward-mode or $4$ VJPs in reverse mode.
-Using ASD and bicoloring, we can recover the full Jacobian by computing only one JVP and one VJP.
+If we use both modes simultaneously, we can recover the full Jacobian by computing only $1$ JVP and $1$ VJP.

 {% include figure.html path="assets/img/2025-04-28-sparse-autodiff/bicoloring.svg" class="img-fluid" %}
 <div class="caption">
-    Figure 19: Bicoloring on a toy example with non-orthogonal rows and columns.
+    Figure 19: Bicoloring on a toy example with a dense row and a dense column.
 </div>

 ## Second order

-While first-order automatic differentiation AD focuses on computing the gradient or Jacobian, second-order AD extends this by involving the **Hessian**.
+While first-order automatic differentiation AD focuses on computing the gradient or Jacobian, second-order AD extends the same ideas to the **Hessian** matrix

+$$ \nabla^2 f (\mathbf{x}) = \left(\frac{\partial^2 f(\mathbf{x})}{\partial x_i ~ \partial x_j} \right)_{i,j} $$

-The **Hessian** contains second-order partial derivatives of a scalar function, essentially capturing the curvature of the function at a point.
+The Hessian contains second-order partial derivatives of a scalar function, essentially capturing the curvature of the function at a point.
-This is particularly relevant in **optimization**, where the Hessian provides crucial information about the nature of the function's local behavior.
+This is particularly relevant in **optimization**, where the Hessian provides crucial information about the function's local behavior.
 Specifically, the Hessian allows us to distinguish between local minima, maxima, and saddle points.
-By incorporating second-order information, optimization algorithms converge more robustly in cases where the gradient alone doesn't provide enough information for effective search directions.
+By incorporating second-order information, optimization algorithms converge more robustly where the gradient alone doesn't provide enough information for effective search directions.
-This is especially useful in **nonlinear optimization problems**.

 ### Hessian-vector products

-In the context of automatic differentiation, the key operation is **Hessian-vector product (HVP)**.
+For second-order AD, the key subroutine is the **Hessian-vector product (HVP)**.
-The Hessian $\nabla^2 f(\mathbf{x})$ is the Jacobian matrix of the gradient operator $\nabla f(\mathbf{x})$:
+The Hessian is the Jacobian matrix of the gradient function $\nabla f: \mathbf{x} \mapsto \nabla f(\mathbf{x})$, that is,

 $$ \nabla^2 f (\mathbf{x}) = J_{\nabla f}(\mathbf{x}) $$

-An HVP computes the product of the Hessian matrix with a vector, which can be viewed as the JVP of the gradient (a gradient which is itself computed via a VJP of $f$).
+An HVP computes the product of the Hessian matrix with a vector, which can be viewed as the JVP of the gradient function.

 $$ \nabla^2 f(\mathbf{x}) (\mathbf{v}) = D[\nabla f](\mathbf{x})(\mathbf{v}) $$

-HVPs are generally computed with "forward over reverse" AD for speed.
-Note that other combinations are possible, such as "forward over forward", which have a higher complexity but are less expensive in terms of storage.
+Note that the gradient function is itself computed via a VJP of $f$.
+Thus, the HVP approach we described computes the JVP of a VJP, giving it the name "forward over reverse".
-In most combinations, the complexity of a single HVP scales roughly with the complexity of the function $f$ itself.
+In forward-over-reverse HVPs, the complexity of a single product scales roughly with the complexity of the function $f$ itself.
-Efficient HVPs were first considered by Pearlmutter <d-cite key="pearlmutterFastExactMultiplication1994"></d-cite> and recently revisited in a 2024 ICLR blog post <d-cite key="dagreouHowComputeHessianvector2024"></d-cite>.
+This procedure was first considered by Pearlmutter <d-cite key="pearlmutterFastExactMultiplication1994"></d-cite> and recently revisited in a 2024 ICLR blog post <d-cite key="dagreouHowComputeHessianvector2024"></d-cite>.
+Note that other mode combinations are possible, like "forward over forward", which has a higher complexity but is less expensive in terms of storage.

 The Hessian has a **symmetric** structure (equal to its transpose), which means that matrix-vector products and vector-matrix products coincide.
+This explains why we don't need a VHP in addition to the HVP.
 This specificity can be exploited in the sparsity detection as well as in the coloring phase.

 ### Second order pattern detection

 Detecting the sparsity pattern of the Hessian is more complicated than for the Jacobian.
-This is because, in addition to the usual linear dependencies, we now have to account for **nonlinear interactions** in the compute graph.
+This is because, in addition to the usual linear dependencies, we now have to account for **nonlinear interactions** in the computational graph.
-The operator overloading method of Walther <d-cite key="waltherComputingSparseHessians2008"></d-cite> was a pioneering effort towards Hessian sparsity detection, but more efficient alternatives quickly emerged <d-cite key="gowerNewFrameworkComputation2012">.
+The operator overloading method of Walther <d-cite key="waltherComputingSparseHessians2008"></d-cite> was a pioneering effort towards Hessian sparsity detection, although more efficient alternatives quickly emerged <d-cite key="gowerNewFrameworkComputation2012">.

 For instance, if $f(\mathbf{x})$ involves a term of the form $x_1 + x_2$, it will not directly affect the Hessian.
 However, we cannot ignore this term, since multiplying it with $x_3$ to obtain an output $f(\mathbf{x}) = (x_1 + x_2)\,x_3$ will yield non-zero coefficients at positions $(1, 3)$, $(3, 1)$, $(2, 3)$ and $(3, 2)$.
-Thus, the abstract interpretation system used for second-order pattern detection needs a finer classification of operators, distinguishing between locally constant, locally linear, and locally nonlinear behavior in each argument, as well as distinguishing between zero and non-zero cross-derivatives.
+Thus, the abstract interpretation system used for second-order pattern detection needs a finer classification of primitive functions.
+It must distinguish between locally constant, locally linear, and locally nonlinear behavior in each argument, and distinguish between zero and non-zero cross-derivatives.

 ### Symmetric coloring

-When it comes to **graph coloring** for the Hessian, the process can be more efficient than those for the Jacobian due to its **symmetry**.
+When it comes to graph coloring for the Hessian, there are more options for decompression thanks to symmetry.
-Even if two columns in the Hessian are not orthogonal, missing coefficients can be recovered by leveraging the corresponding rows instead of relying solely on the columns.
+Even if two columns in the Hessian are not structurally orthogonal, missing coefficients can be recovered by leveraging the corresponding rows instead of relying solely on the columns.
 In other words, if $H_{ij}$ is lost during compression because of colliding nonzero coefficients, there is still a chance to retrieve it through $H_{ji}$.
-This symmetry enables **colorings with fewer colors**, reducing the complexity of the AD part compared to traditional row or column coloring.
+This backup storage enables the use of **fewer distinct colors**, reducing the complexity of the AD part compared to traditional row or column coloring.

 Powell and Toint <d-cite key="powellEstimationSparseHessian1979"></d-cite> were the first to notice symmetry-related optimizations, before Coleman and Moré <d-cite key="colemanEstimationSparseHessian1984"></d-cite> made the connection to graph coloring explicit.

-While the **decompression** step for symmetric coloring is more computationally expensive, this cost is typically negligible compared to the overhead of computing HVPs.
+While symmetric coloring and decompression are more computationally expensive than their nonsymmetric counterparts, this cost is typically negligible compared to the savings we get from fewer HVPs.
-Moreover, symmetric coloring becomes especially advantageous when the Hessian needs to be recomputed for multiple values of $x$, as the reduced number of colors amortizes the initial expense.

 ## Demonstration

-We conclude this blog post with a demonstration of automatic sparse differentiation in a high-level programming language, namely the [Julia language](https://julialang.org/) <d-cite key="bezansonJuliaFreshApproach2017"></d-cite>.
+We complement this tutorial with a demonstration of automatic sparse differentiation in a high-level programming language, namely the [Julia language](https://julialang.org/) <d-cite key="bezansonJuliaFreshApproach2017"></d-cite>.
 While still at an early stage of development, we hope that such an example of unified pipeline for sparse Jacobians and Hessians can inspire developers in other languages to revisit ASD.

 <aside class="l-body box-note" markdown="1">